 "I think mum was proud of what she did for RNIB.
 Not that she was a particularly boastful person at all, but she was happy to be able to help people.
 They enjoyed her reading style so much that they would ask for her to read a book for them!

 "One word that always came up in messages that people sent me after she had died was ‘selfless’; that she always thought about other people.

 "I think blind and partially sighted people are always going to need the services that RNIB provides.
 My mum was a very moral person and this is what inspired her to help RNIB in the ways she did.”

 Bryan has advanced glaucoma and remembers how RNIB helped him come to terms with his sight loss through counselling, as well as helping him get the benefits he was entitled to.

-“I started losing my sight about 15 years ago.
-The eye doctor said, “You've got glaucoma and it's quite advanced.
-And you're going to lose your vision."
+Bryan told us: “I started losing my sight about 15 years ago.
+The eye doctor said: “You've got glaucoma and it's quite advanced.
+You're going to lose your vision."

 "Then we contacted RNIB, and it was quite easy really.
 It is a lifeline.
 Not only to the person with sight loss, it's to the families, to the spouse, to the partners, to the children.
 It is a big organisation, but it's got a heart of gold”.